Strictly Come Dancing 2020 start time – complete guide

 Strictly Come Dancing 2020 contestants

-There are fewer celebrities in the Strictly line-up this year due to the shorter run time, but the 12 confirmed contestants at the start of the series were:
+There are fewer celebrities in the Strictly line-up this year due to the shorter run time.

+Below is a list of the five semi-finalists, as well as all the contestants who took part in the 18th series:

 - Jacqui Smith – OUT Week Two